pnp/cli-microsoft365/README.md

 We love to accept contributions.

-If you want to get involved with helping us grow the CLI, whether that is suggesting or adding a new command, extending an existing command or updating our documentation, we would love to hear from you.
+If you want to get involved with helping us grow the CLI, whether that is suggesting or adding a new command, extending an existing command, or updating our documentation, we would love to hear from you.

-Checkout our [Wiki](https://github.com/pnp/cli-microsoft365/wiki) for guides on how to contribute to this project.
+Check out our [Contributing Guide](https://pnp.github.io/cli-microsoft365/contribute/contributing-guide) for detailed information on how to contribute to this project.

 ## Need Help?